 Healthy Holiday Side Dishes The Whole Family Will LoveBy Jenny Craig

 Roasted Fall Vegetables with Feta and Rosemary.
 Focusing on what’s fresh and fitting for the season is a great way to create a vibrant, colorful dish.
 Gather pumpkin, carrots, garlic cloves—and any other vegetable you may enjoy—and drizzle them with a touch of olive oil and rosemary.
 Place them in a single layer on a baking pan, then into a 200-degree oven for about 45 minutes.
-Top the vegetables with crumbled feta and roasted pumpkin seeds, and feast!
+Top the vegetables with crumbled feta and roasted pumpkin seeds, and enjoy!

 Cinnamon Dusted Butternut Squash.
 Squash is a great alternative to starchy potatoes, and doesn’t need a lot of accouterment to bring out its natural sweetness.
 All you need to do is take a butternut squash, peel and cube it, then toss it with a bit of olive oil, salt, pepper and cinnamon.
 It will smell just like the holidays after about 30-40 minutes in a 400-degree oven!

 Mint Chocolate Pudding.
 Looking for a chocolaty treat to enjoy with your family outside of cookies?
 Try this light and decadent pudding!
 Take one container of sugar-free chocolate pudding and mix with muddled mint leaves (or 1 drop of peppermint extract).
 Top with a dollop of sugar-free whipped cream for a cool dessert to top off a holiday meal.

 For those following the Jenny Craig program, here are a few delicious options: